-The Contractor shall give a statement, (refer to sub-clause 11 of PW-CF1 to CF5, sub-clause 4.2 of PW-CF6, sub-clause 7.2 of PW-CF7 and PW-CF8, sub-clause 3.3 of PW-CF10 and sub-clause 6.3 of PW-CF11), to the Employer's Representative detailing the instalment of the Contract Sum that the Contractor Considers should, under the Contract, be paid.
+The Contractor shall give a Payment Claim Notice in the form of a statement, (refer to sub-clause 11 of PW-CF1 to CF5, sub-clause 4.2 of PW-CF6, sub-clause 7.2 of PW-CF7 and PW-CF8, sub-clause 3.3 of PW-CF10 and sub-clause 6.3 of PW-CF11), to the Employer's Representative detailing the instalment of the Contract Sum that the Contractor Considers should, under the Contract, be paid.
+The Payment Claim Notice should be given not later than 5 days after the date agreed between the Parties to be the Payment Claim Date.